SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 * **User Story:** Storyboards are based on a specific scenario.
 The role that corresponds to that scenario must be clearly specified.
 A short text description of the scenario or story must clear enough that a team member or stakeholder could understand what is depicted before looking at the visuals.

   **Learn more:** [Do you use User Stories format when appropriate?](/spec-do-you-use-user-stories/)
 * **Visuals:** The scenario is visually depicted in a sequential manner using sketches or photos.
 These images can range from quick, low-fidelity drawings to detailed, high-fidelity artifacts, depending on the purpose and intended audience of the storyboard.
-The visuals include relevant details such as the user’s environment or a sketch of the screen being interacted with.
+The visuals include relevant details such as the user’s environment or a sketch of the device being interacted with.

    Learn more: [Do you know the value of User Journey Mapping?](/user-journey-mapping/)
 * **Captions:** Each visual should include corresponding s to describes the user’s actions, environment, device, and so on.